ashoksrinivasan96/stargame/README.md

 # stargame
-A Star selection game using Reactjs concepts such as State, Side Effects, Custom Hooks and Mounting and Unmounting components using key attribute
+A Star Selection game using Reactjs concepts such as State, Side Effects, Custom Hooks and Mounting and Unmounting components using key attribute

 ## Steps to Install Stargame
 * Git clone